kelpoon/Gradebook_Jana-Rator/README.md

 Create a Google Folder to store all of the rubrics.
 In the folder, make copies of the rubric: https://docs.google.com/document/d/1H7N8oamMmQuj-0AObqRIpHwQUJdevsY8kCZ2mcbOkDU/edit?usp=sharing

-In rubricReaderWrite.py, change the path for the google drive folder link and the spreadsheet link
+In rubricReaderWrite.py, change the path for the google drive folder link and the spreadsheet link:

 ```
 folderLink = 'CHANGE_THIS'